SESYNC-ci/sesync-ci.github.io/blog/_drafts/2020-02-01-db-what-r-they-good-for.md

 author: khondula
 ---

-Synthesis research involves assembling multiple data sets from differences sources.
-Integrating those data into a format that facilitates exploration, visualization, and eventual analysis can be one of the time consuming and tedious parts of the research process--however careful attention and a little bit of strategy at early stages can pay huge dividends later on.
+Synthesis research involves assembling multiple data sets from different sources.
+Integrating those data into a format that facilitates exploration, visualization, and eventual analysis is often the most time-consuming and tedious part of the research process--however, careful attention and a little bit of strategy at early stages can pay huge dividends later on.

 ![thinking](assets/images/db-thinking.png)